 - Per Month

-Get up to S$550 or an Apple Bundle [Apple AirPods Pro + 10.2 inch iPad Wi-Fi 64GB] (worth S$878) when your Citi Quick Cash personal loan application is approved!
+Receive a range of gifts from an Google Pixel 7 Smartphone (worth S$999) OR an Apple iPad 10.2-inch Wi-Fi 64GB (worth S$499) OR up to S$550 when your Citi Quick Cash personal loan application is approved!
 Simply apply with MyInfo for a faster journey to your gift!
+T&Cs apply.

 The website does say that rates go as low as 3.45% per annum, which works out to an Effective Interest Rate (EIR) of 6.5%.
 But these lowest interest rates are usually reserved for richer customers, such as those with an annual income of at least $120,000.